carbon-design-system/carbon/.github/ISSUE_TEMPLATE/bug-report.md

 ## Detailed description

 > Describe in detail the issue you're having.

-> Is this a feature request (new component, new icon), a bug, or a general issue?

 > Is this issue related to a specific component?